-> Charleston is a city to explore walking around.
+Charleston is a city to explore walking around.
 And it doesn’t matter if the tour is for haunted, historic, gastronomic or plantation spots.
 Go walking.
-But don’t forget to visit its stunning harbour and check its well-preserved building and the Charleston Museum – which is known as the America’s first museum founded back in 1773.
+But don’t forget to visit its stunning harbour and check out its well-preserved building and the Charleston Museum – which is known as America’s first museum founded back in 1773.

-> PS- If you have some spare time, I would also recommend you pop to the historic Wilmington in South Carolina as well.
+PS- If you have some spare time, I would also recommend you pop to the historic Wilmington in South Carolina as well.
 So much to see, I know!

 When reaching Williamsburg, you can’t miss the American Revolution Museum in Yorktown- it’s the largest living-history museum in the World.
 The city is the home of the Declaration of Independence and Colonial Williamsburg is also the place to be if you want some indulgence yourself in the 18th– century history of America.

 Plus, the Jamestowne Rediscovery and its archaeological sites can be worth it to be visited, if you want to investigate the history of the American people a bit further.